What is a CAFO?

 June 2021: Court of Appeals decision issued

-Late Spring 2022: Formal Public Comment period on the draft permit
+June/Aug.
+2022: Formal public comment period on the draft permit

 End of 2022: Decision on permit reissuance

 We held our first listening sessions before the June 2021 Court of Appeals decision.
-We will hold two more virtual listening sessions in October 2021 focused on the court’s decision.
-We are also accepting written feedback via our online comment form.
+We held two more virtual public listening sessions with live Spanish interpretation in October 2021, focused on the court’s decision.
+We accepted written feedback via our online comment form.

-Additional changes to the permit we are considering include:
+Proposed changes to the permit we considered include:

 - Clarifying requirements for repairing liquid manure lagoons and composting solid materials